 Student's performance evaluations induce for better performance in institutions and help to make a better educational society.
 In India there are many subjects relate to educational detriment and needs to improvement in the concern matter.
 The diversity in the student community is comprehensive and many of them are related to evaluation process.
 In the identification of clustering system, Takagi- Sugani Model (T-K Model) developed By Takagi and Sugeno in 1985 [1].
 Fuzzy clustering can be freely grasp algorithm which does not required any particular experience or prior knowledge but distinguished and classify the certain rules [2].
 Fuzzy clustering most commonly based on the objective function which has advantage of simple algorithm and having fast convergence rate.
 Fuzzy clustering can handle large data set and theory of fuzzy c-means is better implemented and applied extensively in the given data sets.
-In the clustering analysis, data divided into groups where similar data objects to be held by the same cluster and non similar data objects to be held by different cluster [3].
+In the clustering analysis, data divided into groups where similar data objects to be held by different cluster [3].